 Get Online

 These days, online reviews have become all the rage.
 You can quite easily look up prospective attorneys as well as law firms.
 As a result, you can read what past clients have to say about them.
 So, if you already have a law firm you are considering, Google them.
-Do what you are able to from home; such as an amateur background check and explore their website.
+Do what you can from home, such as an amateur background check and explore their website.

 Test for Temperament

-Pay careful attention to how you and your prospective attorney “mesh” if you go in for a consultation, and be careful to observe how your prospective attorney interacts with those in his or her office.
-It doesn’t really matter how highly-recommended or how experienced your prospective attorney is, if you aren’t comfortable around the attorney or your prospective attorney has no patience for others, you may want to keep looking.
+If you go in for a consultation, pay careful attention to how you and your prospective attorney “mesh” and observe how your prospective attorney interacts with those in their office.
+It doesn’t matter how highly recommended or experienced your prospective attorney is; if you aren’t comfortable around the attorney or your prospective attorney has no patience for others, you may want to keep looking.

 Scan Social Media

-Believe it or not, even if someone has their Facebook, LinkedIn, or Twitter account set to private, you can still learn a lot about a person by scanning their profile(s).
+Believe it or not, even if someone’s Facebook, LinkedIn, or Twitter account is private, you can still learn a lot about them by scanning their profile(s).

 If you need help in your search to find a family law attorney, reach out to one of our Alpharetta attorneys at Reeder Law Firm.